-^{} The CA agency information makes no distinction between agencies that provide dual services (combined utilities), are retail agencies, or are agencies that are part of a larger operation.
+^{} The CA agency data set makes no distinction between agencies that provide dual services (combined utilities), are retail agencies, or are agencies that are part of a larger operation.
 These differences could have an impact on the total O&M costs.
-One participating agency noted that support services were included in their reported Treatment costs.